nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 They do indeed.
 Big money.
 You do succeed.
 So you are in you are in the clear.
 So nothing bad happens other than getting mauled by, witch's nails.

-The guy who was attacked by Alwar is gonna circle back around to do some a little bit of back tactics.
-He's not gonna attack Alwar, is he?
+The guy who was attacked by Alwor is gonna circle back around to do some a little bit of back tactics.
+He's not gonna attack Alwor, is he?
 No. He's going to attack Cahir.
 Oh.

 He's going to be an opportunist like they have a tendency to be.
 Mhmm.
 They do.
 And he jabs him jabs him in the in the lower back doing five points of damage to him, and then he is going to, then he's going to retreat away.
 Run away.